alexblakes/regional_nonsense_constraint/README.md

 Data from the 100KGP and the GMS was accessed through the [National Genomic Research Library](https://www.genomicsengland.co.uk/blog/genomics-101-what-is-the-national-genomic-research-library).
 Access to the NGRL is available to registered academics with approved projects, as described [here](https://www.genomicsengland.co.uk/join-us).

 ## Key modules
+- OE95 statistics are calculated within the `src/constraint/observed_variants_counts_and_oe_stats.py` module
+- MAPS statistics are calculated within the `src/constraint/maps.py` module
+- A BED file containing regions and constraint annotations is produced by the `src/constrained_regions_bed/annotate_with_constraint.py` module